 I shall lift your sorrows and fears,

-Feel safe as you hear my sweet lullaby”
+As you feel safe as you hear my sweet lullaby.”

 The tornado became thinner.
 Slowly it took the shape of a person.
 Frist the head appeared, then the arms took form above the head, then finally the torso formed.
 In a flash, the flames dissolve, becoming white embers, spinning around the person and flying away in the wind.
 The person birthed from the flame tornado was…who?